Quint-Langeveld/4-33/README.md

 ## Objective Function:
 The objective for Rush hour is met when the red car find it's way out of the bord.
 This can simply be summarized in one interger: the amount of moves done to reach the exit.
 The theoretical upper bound of the objective function thereby is the theoretical upperbound of the state space.

+## What makes a 'difficult' board difficult?
+This question can be addressed in at least two ways.
+The First way is looking at the formula of the state space.
+We can conclude that for a breadth-first algorithm, that the result of the formula gets bigger, when the field get bigger of the amount of cars and trucks get higher.
+This is a good start, but this is not perfectly true.
+When, for example, a board gets so full of cars, just the requered move are possible, the theoretcal state space gets very high, but in practice the red car can mocve